slimessid/research/_pages/about.md

 Machine learning and artificial intelligence for temporal data analysis, especially:

 - multimodal and multiview deep learning;
-- representation learning, especially self-supervised learning;
+- representation learning, in particular self-supervised learning;
 - structured prediction;

 with applications to: